HTTP Header Checker: Audit and Score Security Headers

 How the HTTP Header Checker Works

-- Analyze header details: For each header, you’ll see the received value, the score, the quality rating, and specific recommendations for improvement.
+4. Analyze header details: For each header, you will see the received value, the score, the quality rating, and specific recommendations for improvement.

 How Is the Score Calculated?